MetaCell/cloud-harness/tools/cloudharness_utilities/application-templates/django-app/README.md

 The code is generated with the script `harness-application` and is in part automatically generated from [openapi definition](./api/openapi.yaml).

+## Configuration

+### Accounts

+The CloudHarness Django application template comes with a configuration that can retrieve user account updates from Keycloak (accounts)
+To enable this feature:
+* log in into the accounts admin interface
+* select in the left sidebar Events
+* select the `Config` tab
+* enable "metacell-admin-event-listener" under the `Events Config` - `Event Listeners`

+An other option is to enable the "metacell-admin-event-listener" through customizing the Keycloak realm.json from the CloudHarness repository.

 ## Develop

 This application is composed of a FastAPI Django backend and a React frontend.